-The Company measures and recognizes compensation expense for all stock-based awards made to employees, directors and non-employees, based on estimated fair values recognized using the straight-line method over the requisite service period.
+In March 2021, the Company's board of directors and shareholders approved the 2021 Omnibus Equity Incentive Plan ("the 2021 Plan").
+For stock options granted under the 2021 Plan, the Company measures and recognizes compensation expense for all stock-based awards made to employees, directors, and non-employees, based on estimated fair values recognized using the straight-line method over the requisite service period.
 The fair value of options to purchase common stock granted to employees is estimated on the grant date using the Black-Scholes valuation model.
-The calculation of stock-based compensation expense requires that the Company make certain assumptions and judgments about a number of complex and subjective variables used in the Black-Scholes model, including the expected term, expected volatility of the underlying common stock and the risk-free interest rate.
+The calculation of stock-based compensation expense requires that the Company make certain assumptions and judgments about variables used in the Black-Scholes model, including the expected term of the stock-based award, expected volatility of the underlying common stock, dividend yield, and the risk-free interest rate.
+Forfeitures are accounted for in the period they occur.
+Refer to Note 7-Equity Incentive Plan for further discussion.